ShinanoShiroi/Foxit-prototype/README.md

 # Foxit

+ Foxit  Copyright (C) 2019  Damiano Leo
+    This program comes with ABSOLUTELY NO WARRANTY;
+    This is free software, and you are welcome to redistribute it under certain conditions.

 Sehr geehrte Damen und Herren

 In dieser Datei finden sie folgende Informationen, wie Sie mein Spiel starten können.